pa2si/my-latin-event/README.md

 To do:

+- update the price display in event slug
 - imlement new organizer elements in organizer form
   - display the new elements in eventdetails
 - correct skeleton for create Event and edit Event!!